 Groups opposed to mandatory spay-neuter laws; however, point out that some cities have experienced a decline in pet licensing after enacting such laws, apparently because owners don't want to pay the higher fee for unsterilized animals.

-Many states have laws that require dogs to be vaccinated against rabies, which is a rare but not unheard of disease in domestic animals.
+Many states have laws that require dogs to be vaccinated against rabies, a rare but not unheard of disease in domestic animals.
 Other states delegate regulation of rabies vaccines to local governments such as counties.
 And in some states, a rabies vaccination is a requirement for importing a dog into the state.
 For instance, if you want to take your dog to Hawaii, the dog must have received at least two rabies vaccinations, the most recent one not less than 90 days before arriving in Hawaii, and a blood sample, identified by the microchip ID number, must have been tested for rabies antibodies 120 days to 36 months before the dog arrives in the state.

 Usually, you must have proof that your dog has an up-to-date rabies vaccination to get a dog license.
 Vaccines that last for three years are available for dogs more than four months old, making compliance easy.
 Many cities offer low-cost vaccinations at permanent clinics or special one-day clinics where owners merely have to show up to get pets vaccinated.